kineticman/FruitDeepLinks/README.md

 - `FRUIT_HOST_PORT` is the host port Docker exposes; it should match the port in `SERVER_URL`.
 - Scheduling/refresh runs via **APScheduler** inside the container (no cron).
 - Lanes (`FRUIT_LANES`, `FRUIT_LANE_START_CH`, etc.) are only used if you experiment with the **BETA** lane features.
+- `FRUIT_DIRECT_START_CH` controls the starting channel number for direct lanes (default: 5000), keeping them separate from virtual lanes in your channel guide.

 ### 3. Deploy the stack